Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Appendix

 \subsection{Additional Simulation Results}

-We detail additional estimation and coverage results for the case with matrix-valued time series of dimension $3 \times 6$.
-We examine the $\boldsymbol{\delta}^{*}$ parameter with the same simulation setup as detailed in Section \ref{sec:inference_and_coverage}.
-With dimensions $3 \times 6$, this allows us to examine what happens when we have a more severe rank reduction in the second dimension.
-We generate the data according to the pseudo-structural model in equation \eqref{eq:pseudo-structural} with ranks $r_{1} \times r_{2} = 2 \times 5$ and one lag.
-Thus, we plot the kernel density of $\boldsymbol{\delta}^{*}$ in two cases: (i) correctly estimated ranks $\widehat{r}_{1} \times \widehat{r}_{2} = 2 \times 5$ and underestimated rank $\widehat{r}_{1} \times \widehat{r}_{2} = 2 \times 1$ in the second dimension.
-We omit the overestimated case as these still aligns closely with the correctly estimated rank.
-The results are given in Figure \ref{fig:additional_delta_results}.
+Additional estimation and coverage results are detailed for the case with matrix-valued time series of dimension $3 \times 6$.
+The $\boldsymbol{\delta}^{*}$ parameter is examined with the same simulation setup as detailed in Section \ref{sec:inference_and_coverage}.
+With dimensions $3 \times 6$, this allows the examination of a more severe rank reduction in the second dimension.
+The data are generated according to the pseudo-structural model in equation \eqref{eq:pseudo-structural} with ranks $r_{1} \times r_{2} = 2 \times 5$ and one lag.
+The kernel density of $\boldsymbol{\delta}^{*}$ is thus plotted in two cases: (i) correctly estimated ranks $\widehat{r}_{1} \times \widehat{r}_{2} = 2 \times 5$ and (ii) underestimated rank $\widehat{r}_{1} \times \widehat{r}_{2} = 2 \times 1$ in the second dimension.
+The overestimated case is omitted, as it still aligns closely with the correctly estimated rank.
+The results are given in Figure \ref{fig:additional_delta_results} and \ref{fig:add_delta_cov_results}.

-As can be seen, we obtain a large efficiency gain when correctly estimating the rank.
+As can be seen, a large efficiency gain is obtained when correctly estimating the rank.
 However, underestimating the second dimension still results in a density that is centered and symmetric around the true value.
 This effect becomes more pronounced as the number of observations increases.
-Moreover, we see as expected that correctly estimating the rank leads to coverage close to 95\%.
-Underestimating the coverage, on the other hand, drops the coverage to approximately 87\%.
-Thus, we do not lose much coverage even if we underestimate the rank by a substantial amount.
+Moreover, as expected, correctly estimating the rank leads to coverage close to 95\%.
+Underestimating the rank, on the other hand, drops the coverage to approximately 87\%.
+Thus, little coverage is lost even if the rank is underestimated by a substantial amount.

+Simulation results for the RRMAR initialization given by \citet{xiao_reduced_forth} are additionally provided.
+The co-movement parameters $\delta_1^*$, $\delta_2^*$, $\gamma_1^*$, $\gamma_2^*$, and $\gamma_3^*$ are obtained by rotating the matrices $\mathbf{U}_1$ and $\mathbf{U}_2$ such that the bottom of each matrix is the identity, as in Section \ref{sec:pseudostructural}.
+These are densities prior to the multi-start procedure, and thus can get stuck at local optima.
+For the $\boldsymbol{\delta}$ simulations in Figure \ref{fig:rrmar_delta_densities}, \citet{xiao_reduced_forth} yield similar densities for overspecifying, underspecifying, and correctly specifying the second dimension, masking the efficiency gains from correctly or overspecifying the second dimension.
+The $\boldsymbol{\gamma}$ simulations in Figure \ref{fig:rrmar_gamma_densities_combined} do not show this, and the multi-start procedure yields similar results.
+Figure \ref{fig:likelihood_comparison} compares the negative log-likelihood values attained by the two approaches.
+While the RRMAR initialization typically reaches the same optimum as the multi-start procedure, it becomes trapped in local optima in roughly a third of the $\boldsymbol{\delta}^*$ simulations.